Northamptonshire 1-100

 |

-is for an original legal document which was produced in 1893.
-The document is
+auction is for an original legal document which was produced in 1893.
+The

-two with hand-writing tightly throughout page, one half filled and the other
+four pages, two with hand-writing tightly throughout page, one half filled

-is a summary of the document.
-This document appears to be a copy for the
+and the other is a summary of the document.
+This document appears to be a

-solicitor's file, as it is missing any stamp duty, but the document has been
+copy for the solicitor's file, as it is missing any stamp duty, but the

 Percival |